True (EP): Recording

-In an interview with Vibe on July 7, 2010, Solange said she suffered "a little bit of a breakdown" while recording her new album: "I literally gave up my sanity for a while to do this record. [...]
+In an interview with Vibe on July 7, 2010, Knowles said she suffered "a little bit of a breakdown" while recording her new album: "I literally gave up my sanity for a while to do this record. [...]
 We literally were waking up in the morning and just making music all day and all night. [...]
 It just started to wear on me in so many different ways.
 I started having these crazy panic attacks."
 Solange explained how she made sacrifices "mentally, emotionally and financially", and continued, "It's more than an album to me.
 It's a transitional time in my life."
 Regarding the musical direction of the album, she said the inspiration came from new wave and stated, "This is a dance record, but the lyrics can get pretty dark at times."

-The extended play was recorded in five cities including Santa Barbara, LA, Houston, NYC, and on the German autobahn.
+The extended play was recorded in five cities including Santa Barbara, Los Angeles, Houston, New York City, and on the German autobahn.

 Dev Hynes began work with Theophilus London, who called Solange stating that he had just been working on a record with Hynes and thought she should have been a part of it.
 Following the call, Solange visited Theophilus at the studio, where she met Dev and after hearing his music, the two embarked on a friendship and a working relationship.
 Solange stated that the EP's recording process was done over a two-year period, but the first six months was a period where Solange and Dev Hynes swapped ideas and established a cohesive sound.
 Over the next two years, the pair co-wrote and co-produced thirty songs, with "Locked in Closets" and "Don't Let Me Down" being the first two songs to be recorded.

-During the recording of True, Solange worked with Pharrell Williams amongst other producers, however the songs were never used for the extended play.
+During the recording of True, Knowles worked with Pharrell Williams amongst other producers, however the songs were never used for the extended play.

 Whilst in Santa Barbara, where the pair first started to work together, they were experimenting with different sounds, different sonics and different collaborators.
 There were other producers who were working with them and Solange stated "it just became really clear to me that the music me and Dev were creating together was very special, and from then I just transitioned into wanting Dev to produce the record."

-Whilst recording True, Solange took influence from production duo Jimmy Jam and Terry Lewis, known for their work with Janet Jackson as well as listening to large amounts of SOS Band and Chaka Khan, records that were also produced by Jimmy Jam.
+Whilst recording True, Knowles took influence from production duo Jimmy Jam and Terry Lewis, known for their work with Janet Jackson as well as listening to large amounts of SOS Band and Chaka Khan, records that were also produced by Jimmy Jam.